rxlabz/flutter_formgen_poc/README.md

 }
 ```

-and could be used that way :
+and could be used this way :

 ```dart
 class UserFormScreen extends StatefulWidget {